Words

 An excerpted chapter from my memoir titled “Halfway Twice is Not Yet Once”

-at Slab literary journal (archived)
+at SLAB literary journal

-Naturalism, the idea that everything can be explained without reference to the supernatural, for Nietzsche is both the cause of nihilism and the only path to take as we struggle on after the death of God.
-It is therefore from a naturalistic perspective that we will best understand some of Nietzsche’s otherwise strange exhortations about how to go on living – his advocacy for a certain diet and climate, for instance.
+“Naturalism, the idea that everything can be explained without reference to the supernatural, for Nietzsche is both the cause of nihilism and the only path to take as we struggle on after the death of God.
+It is therefore from a naturalistic perspective that we will best understand some of Nietzsche’s otherwise strange exhortations about how to go on living—his advocacy for a certain diet and climate, for instance.
 What is basic for humanity is not theology and philosophy, but physiology and psychology.
-For example, Nietzsche says he is interested in one question “on which the ‘salvation of humanity’ depends far more than on any theologians’ curio: the question of nutrition” (Ecce Homo, ‘Why I am So Clever’).
+For example, Nietzsche says he is interested in one question “on which the ‘salvation of humanity’ depends far more than on any theologians’ curio: the question of nutrition” (Ecce Homo, ‘Why I am So Clever’).“

 Read more at Philosophy Now

-Read more at As It Ought To Be Magazine
+Read more at As It Ought To Be magazine

 I authored the first chapter of this book.
 My essay was titled “How Not To Watch Girls” after Adorno’s “How Not To Watch TV.”

-Buy at Amazon
+Buy Girls and Philosophy at Amazon

-A book review of Joshua Alexander’s book “Experimental Philosophy” in PHILOSOPHIA
+My book review of Joshua Alexander’s book Experimental Philosophy: An Introduction.